Minister's Housing Allowance

 Ministers for Tax Purposes have a dual tax status.
 They are considered employees for income tax purposes and self-employed for Social Security tax purposes.

 Ministers for Tax Purposes are:

 - Required to pay the full amount of Social Security tax

 - Allowed to exclude housing allowance from federal income tax, but not from Social Security tax

 Ministers for Tax Purposes are eligible for a housing allowance on their ministerial earnings.
-This designation can only be made in advance and should be made in writing by the church before the start of each year for tax purposes.
+This designation can be made only in advance and should be made in writing by the church before the start of each year for tax purposes.

 As a denominational pension board, GuideStone can facilitate housing allowance for retired ministers (within IRS limits) — a unique benefit for you!
 This housing allowance is not subject to Social Security taxes (SECA).

-For more information about housing allowance qualifications and annual designations, review our Questions and Answers about the Ministers' Housing Allowance.
+For more information about housing allowance qualifications and annual designations, review our Questions and Answers About the Minister's Housing Allowance.